lewoudar/ib_client/docs/installation.md

 # Installation

-To install ib-client, you will need tho have python and pip installed.
+To install ib-client, you will need to have python and pip installed.
 After you can just enter the following command:

 ```bash
 pip install ib-client